kg8m/chrome-show-tab-numbers/README.md

 >
 > This can have some side effects if you use the same shortcut in other programs, so it might be helpful to also take a look at this workaround: [https://forum.vivaldi.net/topic/69541/guide-make-extension-keyboard-shortcuts-work-windows-10-11](https://forum.vivaldi.net/topic/69541/guide-make-extension-keyboard-shortcuts-work-windows-10-11)

-### Q. Tab number isn't shown if the tab is a PDF document; is this a bug in this extension?
+### Q. Tab number isn’t shown if the tab is a PDF document; is this a bug in this extension?

 A. No, it is a limitation.
 If the current page is a PDF, `document.title` returns `""` for a PDF document.
 So this extension is disabled for avoiding unintentional loss of the title.